Where We Work

 Sudan

-Despite heavy fighting throughout Sudan, our staff members are continuing to provide services and support where it is safe for them to do so in Blue Nile, South Kordofan and three states in Darfur.
-We also are expanding services regionally, deploying mobile medical units and building on our existing programs in Sudan, the Central African Republic, Chad and South Sudan to help internally displaced people and refugees forced to flee across borders.
+Despite heavy fighting throughout Sudan, our staff members are continuing to provide services and support where it is safe for them to do so, in Blue Nile, South Kordofan and three states in Darfur.
+We have expanded services regionally, deploying mobile medical units and building on our existing programs in Sudan, the Central African Republic, Chad and South Sudan to help internally displaced people and refugees forced to flee across borders.

 For more information, watch our Response Update Video or view our latest Situation Reports, found below.

-International Medical Corps has worked in Sudan since 2004, providing health, nutrition, and water, sanitation and hygiene (WASH) services.
-Sudan, once the largest and one of the most geographically diverse states in Africa, split into two countries in July 2011, after the people of the south voted for independence.
+International Medical Corps has worked in Sudan since 2004, offering healthcare, mental health and psychosocial support (MHPSS), nutrition, and water, sanitation and hygiene (WASH) programs, often integrating them with existing services in the country to achieve more effective outcomes.
+Once the largest and most geographically diverse nation in Africa, Sudan split into two separate countries in July 2011, after the people of what is now South Sudan voted for independence.,

 Updates from the Field: Sudan